freezer333/qgrs-cpp/README.md

 -s [n]                filter output to QGRS with g-score equal to or greater than n (defaults to 17) -g [c]                replace all G characters within tetrads with given character.
--v                    include overlapping QGRS in output (very large outputs may be generated)
+-v                    include overlapping QGRS in output (very large outputs may be generated) -notitle              omit column headings in output (does not apply for JSON)
 ```

 ### Manually entering sequence data